Codecademy/docs/content/kotlin/concepts/variables/variables.md

   - 'paths/computer-science'
 ---

-A **variable** is a storage location for a value that can be either mutable or read-only.
-The value stored in a variable can be of different types, such as numbers, characters, or strings.
+**Variables** are used to store pieces of data that can be either mutable or read-only.
+The value stored in a variable can be of different [data types](https://www.codecademy.com/resources/docs/kotlin/data-types) (e..g, numbers, characters, strings).

 ## Declaring a Variable